awslabs/duvet/design/witness/decisions.md

 ### Option C: Deliver one witness per owning obligation

-- Pro: The model already handles it: `witnesses_for(T)` is set-valued, discharge is ∃w, and runtime binding already allows multiple witnesses per test.
+- Pro: The model already handles it: `witnesses_for(T)` is set-valued, the pair verdict is a quantifier over that set, and runtime binding already allows multiple witnesses per test.
 Individuation (A2) holds per witness — this is N honest witnesses, not one merged map.
 - Pro: Best diagnostics of the three outcomes: